On threefold canonical thresholds: introduction

 \begin{thm} Considering the threefold canonical thresholds in the interval $(\frac{1}{2},1)$, we have

 \end{thm}

+We would like to remark that after the completion of this work, there are some subsequent works along the same direction.
+For example, the author and Han, Liu and Luo independently obtain that the accumulation points of the set $\mathcal{T}_{3}^{\textup{can}}$ consists of $\{1/k\ |\ k\geq 2 \textup{ is an integer}\}\cup\{0\}$ and also generalize Theorem \ref{3CTACC} to pairs (see \cite[Theorems 1 and 2]{Ch22} and \cite[Theorems 1.7 and 1.8]{HLL22}).
+Moreover, Han, Liu and Luo show that the ACC holds for minimal log discrepancies of terminal threefolds (see \cite[Theorems 1.1 and 4.1]{HLL22}).

-We now briefly explain the idea of the proof.
-Suppose $(X,S)$ is a pair and let $\pi: \tilde{X} \to X$ be a log-resolution.
-We have and where $S_{\tilde{X}}$ is the proper transform of $S$.
+We now briefly explain the idea of the proofs of Theorems \ref{3CTACC} and \ref{3CT2}.
+Suppose $(X,S)$ is a pair and let $\pi: \tilde{X} \to X$ be a log resolution of $(X, S)$.
+We have and where $S_{\tilde{X}}$ is the proper transform of $S$ and $\sim_{\bQ}$ denotes the $\bQ$-linear equivalence.
 The canonical threshold, denoted $\ct(X,S)$ is defined as

 It is easy to see that the canonical threshold is independent of resolution.